Are you thinking about MV & LV grid digitalization?

 Download the brochure: C0DASA1810Iv00_Quadriptical_DAS

-The introduction of advanced monitoring and control functions into the medium voltage distribution grid, required to achieve the data and capabilities demanded by the modern smart grid, requires specific technology developments.
+The introduction of advanced monitoring and control functions into the distribution grid, required to achieve the data and capabilities demanded by the modern smart grid, requires specific technology developments.

-The distribution grid is vast, the number of equipment required is huge, and dependability, reliability, product cost and installation costs are key factors to take into account.
-As a result of this, new solutions are required in order to efficiently deploy smart grid functionality in the MV grid.
+The distribution grid is vast, the number of equipment deployed is huge, and dependability, reliability, product cost and installation costs are key factors to take into account.
+As a result of this, new solutions are needed in order to efficiently deploy smart grid functionality in the MV grid.

 5 X FPI